 • 240 volt microwave cooker.

-Access to the forward cabin is through a oak door from the wheelhouse now with a sliding hatch overhead that significantly improves the access, headroom and visibility in this area.
+Access to the forward cabin is through an oak door from the wheelhouse, with a sliding hatch overhead that significantly improves the access, headroom and visibility in this area.

 The cabin includes two V berths 6′ 2″ in length with a table that is also used as a berth infill.
 A deep shelf surrounds the whole of the forward area giving ample stowage space.
 A bulkhead at the forward part forms the chain locker fitted with a watertight access hatch.

-The ‘no gas’ galley unit with improved stowages is fitted to starboard and now includes an Avonite worktop fitted with a neat ceramic diesel fired hob and inset stainless steel sink with Avonite cover.
-The fuel supply to the diesel hob is connected direct to one of the main fuel tanks.
+Them galley unit with improved stowages is fitted to starboard and includes an Avonite worktop fitted with a hob and inset stainless steel sink with Avonite cover.
 A 240v microwave cooker is fitted as standard.
 Power for the microwave is via the ring main shore supply connection.